vegaprotocol/vega.xyz/src/content/talks/0012-cryptocompare-digital-asset-summit.md

     link: https://www.youtube.com/watch?v=DynJumPTmW0
 ---

-[Barney Mannerings](https://twitter.com/barnabee) launched the private Vega Testnet.
+<a href="https://twitter.com/barnabee" target="_blank">Barney Mannerings</a> launched the private Vega Testnet.
 Audience members were the first to see a live, public demonstration of the protocol and Vega Console.